furkanozdenn/pe-uncert/README.md

-# crispAIPE: CRISPR Prime Editing Uncertainty Prediction Model
+# crispAIPE: Probabilistic Modelling of Prime Editing Variant Correction Efficiency

 A deep learning model for predicting editing outcomes and uncertainty in CRISPR prime editing experiments.
 The model uses a hybrid architecture combining Transformer encoders and CNNs to predict the distribution of editing outcomes (edited, unedited, and indel percentages).